 In this article we will discuss some pro’s of Brizy and also look at some page builders biggest flaws.
 Get ready because this is going to be a very bumpy ride.

-It’s important to note, I have not paid this review.
-I paid my own money for Brizy, this is my own results from using the builder.
+It’s important to note, I was not paid this review.
+I paid my

 Before we jump into any of the details of how the page builder works, it’s important to note some technical details.
 If you find that results are different it could be due to an upgrade or some other reason that’s not listed.
 Keep these things in mind while we go over this review.